BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

   }

   // check that the event is Burn from the ERC20Burnable interface
-  // NOTE: assume that if they are burning the token that has been registered as a pair, they want to mint a Cosmos coin
+  // NOTE: assume that if they are burning the token that has been registered as a pair, they want to mint a Butane coin

   // create the corresponding sdk.Coin that is paired with ERC20 coins := sdk.Coins{{Denom: pair.Denom, Amount: sdk.NewIntFromBigInt(tokens)}}